 Today, Google Ad Manager supports a wide range of distribution channels, including mobile, desktop, smart televisions, and video.

-The tool is designed to help both advertisers and publishers streamline the ad serving process by allowing brands to manage and deliver ads to multiple audience location from one platform.
+The tool is designed to help both advertisers and publishers streamline the ad serving process by allowing brands to manage and deliver ads to multiple audience locations from one platform.

 Can small businesses use Google Ad Manager?